edgexfoundry/edgex-examples/application-services/custom/json-logic/README.md

 # JSON Logic Examples

 This example demonstrates a few different ways to leverage JSON logic to assist in a bit more flexible and advanced way to perform filtering operations without the need to write your own functions.
-If you have many rules or want an even more feature rich rules engine check out [EMQ X Kuiper](https://github.com/emqx/kuiper) here.
+If you have many rules or want an even more feature rich rules engine check out [eKuiper](https://github.com/lf-edge/ekuiper) here.

 > Note: Only  operators that return true or false are supported.
 See http://jsonlogic.com/operations.html# for the complete list paying attention to return values.
 Any operator that returns manipulated data is currently not supported.